beeftapareseller/docs/src/KV/decr.md

+---
+title: puter.kv.decr()
+description: Decrement numeric values in key-value store by a specified amount.
+---

 Decrements the value of a key.
 If the key does not exist, it is initialized with 0 before performing the operation.
 An error is returned if the key contains a value of the wrong type or contains a string that can not be represented as integer.

 ## Syntax